-For each country, while the baseline model effectively estimate as many parameters as days in the time series of deaths, the full model estimates only 2 parameters relying on mobility pattern to inform temporal trends.
+For each country, while the baseline model effectively estimates as many parameters as days in the time series of deaths, the full model estimates only 2 parameters relying on mobility pattern to inform temporal trends.

-Comparing output of both model
+Comparing output of both models

-We can compare the outputs of both models in term how they each estimate transmissibility.
+We can compare the outputs of both models in terms how they each estimate transmissibility.